School Entry Immunization

 - A certificate of nonmedical exemption.

-The bill creates a vaccine-protected children standard, whereby the immunization rate goal for every school is 95% of the student population to be vaccinated.
-The bill requires the department to amend an immunization document it currently publishes annually to include information about the vaccine-protected children standard.
-Every school shall publish its immunization rate and exemption rate on the document and annually distribute it to the parents, legal guardians, and students of the school.
+The act creates a vaccinated children standard, whereby the immunization rate goal for every school is 95% of the student population to be vaccinated.
+The act requires the department to amend an immunization document it currently publishes annually to include information about the vaccinated children standard.
+Every school shall publish its immunization rate and exemption rate for the measles, mumps, and rubella vaccine on the document and annually distribute it to the parents, legal guardians, and students of the school.

-The bill requires, as applicable, a practitioner who is a licensed physician, physician assistant, advanced practice nurse, or person authorized pursuant to title 12 to administer immunizations within their scope of practice to students and to submit immunization, medical, or nonmedical exemption data to the immunization tracking system.
+The act requires, as applicable, a practitioner who is a licensed physician, physician assistant, advanced practice nurse, or person authorized to administer immunizations within their scope of practice to students to submit immunization, medical, or nonmedical exemption data to the immunization tracking system.
 The practitioner is not subject to a regulatory sanction for noncompliance.

 The act appropriates $41,906 from the general fund to the department of public health and environment for the following uses: